Section 3: Determination

 Clearly, a proper assessment of whether there is scarcity and what effect it has on rental levels can only be achieved with careful research and regular monitoring informing our market intelligence.

-Any element allowed for scarcity in the rent officer’s determination must be capable of being fully justified.
+Any element allowed for scarcity in the rent officer’s determination must be supported with researched evidence.
 This may include reference to documents where the conclusions of the team’s scarcity research are recorded (a shared file holding the data).
+There are forms to assist in recording this information and a dedicated folder on the ROF SharePoint site with full instructions as to how this is to be used.
+A case note should be added to each case identifying the relevant scarcity folder applicable.

 Approach to assessing scarcity

 Rent officers should collectively examine the evidence which will mainly be in the form of information from lettings agents and landlords, and tracking trends in their own market evidence.
 The aim is to reach a consensus both within and across teams on where, what property types and to what degree scarcity is influencing rental levels.
 This approach is essential to provide consistency as it will involve the valuation and judgement skills of all local rent officers.
-Outcomes should be recorded for reference.
-Such collective decision making should not be confused with taking committee decisions on individual cases – it is for individual rent officers to make determinations on their own caseload.
+Outcomes should be recorded in SharePoint for reference.

 The difference between scarcity and special amenity value